ALL Metrics

 # p-value (2-sided Chi squared test test) < 0.05: Comparison of categorical data between the 2 groups.

-Table 3 displays the comparison between NALP and ALP players in terms of injury characteristics.
-The injured NALP were significantly younger than the ALP.
-Non-contact mechanisms and muscle injuries were more common in the ALP compared to the NALP.
-In the NALP group, injuries were more frequent for midfielders and forwards than goalkeepers and defenders.
+Table 3 displays the comparison between NALP and ALP in terms of observed events characteristics.
+The NALP with events were significantly younger than the ALP.
+Non-contact mechanisms and muscle observed events were more common in the ALP compared to the NALP.
+In the NALP group, observed events were more frequent for midfielders and forwards than goalkeepers and defenders.

 Table 3.
-Comparison between «non-African» league (NALP) and African league (ALP) players in terms of injury characteristics.
+Comparison between «non-African» league players (NALP) and African league (ALP) players in terms of observed events characteristics.

 DataCategoryNALP (n=45)ALP (n=42) p-value